Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Feedback from a few clients has been better when used as a bath, with often positive results when used for generally gram positive infections or even Fish Tuberculosis (I am not recommending this for human TB, please see a doctor for this).

-If interested in some Usnea for your own trials, you can purchase (.2 oz, enough for 200 gallons of treatment for $2.49 plus shipping which is generally $7.45), please use this Google Button to purchase:
+If interested in some Usnea for your own trials, you can purchase Usnea near the end of this Organic Medications Article:

 As for related Disease Prevention Suggestions; the use of UV Sterilization is a proven method of fish disease prevention not only due to removal of many water born disease pathogens, but by improving the Redox Balance and thus the Fish' natural immunity.